timofey260/the-witness_logic-create/README.md

 # figures

-press a 6 or 7 bytton to make figures
+press a 6 or 7 button to make figures

 in console you see this: